-27. Defendant had also indicated that it would continue to assert numerous defenses on the merits.
-More specifically, Plaintiff is aware that Defendant would continue to assert that the SAC should be dismissed for failure to state a claim pursuant to Rule 12(b)(6) - and indeed, a similar motion to dismiss was granted by another court in this District just a few days before the mediation.
-See Nashel v.
+Nashel v.
 New York Times Company, 2022 WL 6775657 (E.D.
 Mich.
 Oct.
 11, 2022) (granting publisher defendant's motion to dismiss for failure to state a claim); see also Bozung v.
 Christianbook, LLC, 2023 WL 2385004 (W.D.
 Mich.
 Mar.
 6, 2023) (granting similar motion to dismiss).
 Defendant would also likely argue that the PPPA does not prohibit the disclosure of the magazine subscriptions information at issue (because the third-party recipients of the disclosures are Defendant's agents), that Defendant also provided appropriate notice of its practices, and that the PPPA does not apply to subscriptions that were not sold by Defendant "at retail," as is required to come under the scope of the statute.
-Plaintiff and Plaintiff's Counsel are also aware that if its motion to dismiss was unsuccessful, Defendant would oppose class certification vigorously, and that Defendant would prepare a competent defense at trial.
+Plaintiff, Class Counsel, and Plaintiff's other counsel are also aware that if Defendant's motion to dismiss was unsuccessful, Defendant would oppose class certification vigorously, and that Defendant would prepare a competent defense at trial.
 Looking beyond trial, Plaintiff is also keenly aware that Defendant could appeal the merits of any adverse decision, and that considering the statutory damages in play it would argue - in both the trial and appellate courts - for a reduction of damages based on due process concerns.